-One of the principal objectives of the Program is to highlight the importance of the combination of soft skills (e.g. communication, leadership, ability to negotiate) and expertise in public health, demography, environment, energy, trade, finance, IT, cybersecurity and other areas in which Duke University features strong academic programs.
-The focus of RDP is both academic and practical.
-The Program provides a forum where students, faculty, non-government practitioners, technical specialists, and diplomats work together to understand the emerging global challenges, especially non-traditional challenges, combining academic rigor with a lively sense of the practical constraints in the real world.
-Meanwhile, RDP aims to generate policy studies and recommendations relevant to policy makers.
+Goals to achieve broad human progress, as set forth in the UN's Sustainable Development Goals, require not only a new look at the emerging global challenges but a new look at diplomacy's capacity to deal with them.
+One of RDP's principal goals is to highlight the importance of the combination of soft skills (e.g. communication, cultural awareness, ability to negotiate) and expertise in public health, demography, environment, energy, trade, finance, water, food and other areas in which Duke University features strong academic programs.
 Through the exchange of ideas, technical expertise, knowledge of world regions, and interaction with practitioners, the Program prepares Duke students and fellows with skills that would enable them to succeed in pursuit of their academic goals and beyond.

 The Rethinking Diplomacy Program is supported by a grant from the Josiah Charles Trent Memorial Foundation Endowment Fund.